 Nicki is motivated to empower patients through education and to provide support in a caring and encouraging way.

-Helen has worked in the Haematology Department at Christchurch Hospital for 15 years, firstly in the Bone Marrow Transplant Unit then in their clinical trials and research area.
+Helen is a registered nurse and has worked in the Haematology Department at Christchurch Hospital for 15 years, firstly in the Bone Marrow Transplant Unit then in their clinical trials and research area.
 Her role as a Support Services Coordinator means Helen can combine her knowledge with the practical, educational and emotional support to patients and their family and friends as they manage their diagnosis.

+Sharon has a background as a registered nurse and for many years worked in the Haematology Department at Auckland Hospital.
 Sharon loves her role as a Support Services Coordinator as it means she has the opportunity to have ongoing contact with patients outside of the hospital environment.
 Sharon enjoys the rewarding feeling of building long term supportive relationships knowing that a phone call can make so much difference.